miohtama/opsec/source/team/index.rst

 File attachments in email and chat are one of the most common attack vectors.

-The rigged files may include
+Rigged files may include:

-* Office files (Microsoft Word, Microsoft Excel, related)
+* Office files (Microsoft Word, Microsoft Excel, and related)

 * Flash animations

 * PDF files

-The dangerous communication channels include anything where team members can be freely contacted.
-For example:
+Dangerous communication channels include anything on which team members can be freely contacted, including:

 * Email